pmodwrc/fits2db/docs/user-guide/usage.md

     - path/to_your_file/2021-07-07_L1a.fits
     - path_to_your_folder

-# Delete rows from above listed files from tables which are not listed below
+# Delete rows from above listed files from tables which are not listed below.
+By default False
 delete_rows_from_missing_tables: True

 tables: